syncfusion-content/wpf-docs/wpf/DataGrid/Summaries.md

 The following are the limitations of displaying column summary along with title at same time for TableSummaryRow:

-*Shows column summary along with title for frozen column only for frozencolumncount is lesser than title column count when frozencolumn defined case.
+*Shows column summary along with title for frozen column only for [FrozenColumnCount](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~FrozenColumnCount.html) is lesser than `GridSummaryRow.TitleColumnCount` when frozen column defined case.
 *Does not shows column summary with title at same column.

 ### Displaying summary for Row